Choosing the best time to visit New Zealand

-What we’re trying to say is that school holidays, and in particular the long summer break in December, is probably not the best time to go to New Zealand, especially if you’re going to be near any of the main centers or local holiday hotspots.
+What we’re trying to say is that school holidays, and in particular the long summer break in December, is probably not the best time to visit New Zealand, especially if you’re going to be near any of the main centres or local holiday hotspots.
 Many of these hotspots are likely to be places you’re going to want to visit.
 If however you’re happy to explore off the beaten track, like the far north of the North Island or the bottom of the South Island, you can still avoid the crowds almost any time of year.

 In addition to the above, there are regional anniversary holidays which fall on specific Mondays and only apply in that region on that day.
 For example, Auckland’s holiday is typically the last Monday in January.
 You can check the dates of all of these holidays here.

-As far as school holidays go, there are three 2 week mid-term breaks which start in April, July and September.
+As far as New Zealand school holidays go, there are three 2 week mid-term breaks which start in April, July and September.
 Then around the middle of December, schools close for 6 weeks, businesses shut down and Auckland almost starts to feel empty.
 You can check school holiday dates here.

 Availability & costs

-This means two things, in peak season:
+This means two things, in the peak tourism season:

 - you will be paying high season rates

 And that doesn’t just apply to accommodation.
-Flights to New Zealand are more expensive and busier, filled with peak season tourists and of course kiwi expats returning home to spend Christmas and New Year with family and friends.
+Flights to New Zealand are more expensive and busier, filled with peak season international tourists and of course kiwi expats returning home to spend Christmas and New Year with family and friends.

-So when is the best time of year to visit New Zealand?
+And the best time to visit is…